 The Jataka tales are birth stories from some of the many past lives of the being who would eventually become the Buddha.
 In them, the Bodhisatta (what a Buddha-to-be is called) is born variously as humans, animals, and deities, usually righteous and wise, and frequently with supernatural powers; but often he’s just a completely ordinary man.
 (Here’s a list of his incarnations.)
 Typically he’s the story’s hero, but very often he’s only a minor player, sometimes nothing more than an observer who does nothing.

-Many of the stories are fun, often with clever twists and humorous events letting the Bodhisatta save the day, or overcome a problem or a foe.
+Many of the stories are fun, often with clever twists and humorous events letting the Bodhisatta save the day or overcome a problem or a foe.
 Most (but far from all) are morality tales, teaching the value of dharma principles like modesty, obedience, or perseverance to the Jataka tales’ two audiences: we the readers, and the people within the stories listening to the Buddha speak.
 Many, perhaps most, of the stories pre-date Buddhism and were made Buddhist by assigning the role of Bodhisatta to one of the characters.
-Several of the stories are universal folklore, with similar stories appearing across the globe and throughout history.
-Two notable examples are Jataka #136, which is similar to Aesop’s Fable “The Goose the Laid the Golden Eggs;” Jataka #322, which is similar to “Chicken Little” (“The sky is falling!”); and one of the stories within Jataka #546, which is similar to the “Judgement of Solomon,” in which he orders a baby cut in half to determine its true mother.
+Several of the stories are universal folklore with similar stories appearing across the globe and throughout history.
+Three notable examples are Jataka #136, which is similar to Aesop’s Fable “The Goose the Laid the Golden Eggs;” Jataka #322, which is similar to “Chicken Little” (“The sky is falling!”); and one of the stories within Jataka #546, which is similar to the “Judgement of Solomon,” in which he orders a baby cut in half to determine its true mother.